Digitization & Automation: What Are They & How Do They Relate?

 What does it mean to automate a business process?

 Automating a business process involves using technology to carry out repetitive tasks systematically.
-As a general rule, a process is considered automated if it was once handled manually but is now executed without human intervention.
-When it’s done right, automation can free up employees to focus on more pressing business or creative projects.
+Automation also replaces manual processes.
+When it’s done right, automation frees employees to focus on more impactful business and creative projects.

 Digitization and automation: The combination every organization needs